Chris Korsak

 Here’s my lighting setup and my flash with the modifier I’m referring to:

-The key ideas here to get that old Hollywood look is to have the light higher than you normally would, and also have it be a focused, hard light.
+The key ideas here to get that old Hollywood glamour look is to have the light higher than you normally would, and also have it be a focused, hard light.
 Since the light was off to the side, I knew it would be creating a lot of shadows in the scene and I would have to work with Madeline on the posing in order to have the shadows look flattering.

 Step Three: Summon the Movie Star